 The Miracle earned their playoff berth by being one of baseball's best minor league teams in the season's first half when they went 45-22.
 At that point, Miguel Sano, Eddie Rosario, DJ Baxendale and others were promoted to New Britain.
 The Miracle added the likes of Byron Buxton, Dalton Hicks and JD Williams.
 In the second half, the Miracle went 34-34 and finished in fourth place in their division.
 Overall, their 79-56 record was tops in the Florida State League.

-This round is a Best of Three format and starts on Tuesday night.
+This round is a best of three format and starts on Tuesday night.
 The Miracle will go with Matt Summers and Taylor Rogers in the first two games, and Jason Wheeler will most likely work game three.
 Starters Tyler Duffey, Matt Tomshaw and David Hurlbut will likely be available for long relief.
-The Miracle have a very strong and people will try to keep up with the Joneses.
+The Miracle have a very strong bulllpen and people will try to keep up with the Joneses.
 Zach Jones and Tyler Jones are both hard-throwing right-handers capable of hitting 96 mph with their fastballs consistently.
-Luke Bard was added to the Miracle roster as well for a bullpen arm.
+Luke Bard was added to the Miracle roster, as well, for a bullpen arm.

 The Miracle find themselves on top of most season-ending statistics in the Florida State League.
 They are first in the league in batting average, on-base percentage, slugging percentage, home runs and runs scored.
-But, they are not just an offensive team.
+But, they are not only a strong offensive team.
 They rank second in the league in ERA and third in WHIP.

 The Miracle and Stone Crabs have played each other 17 times, and the Miracle has won 11 of those matchups.
 However, the Miracle won 10 of the first 11 games.
-That means that Charlotte has won five of the last six games including a three-game sweep two weeks ago.
+That means that Charlotte has won five of the last six, including a three-game sweep two weeks ago.